N3b3x/hf-as5047u-driver/README.md

 **HF-AS5047U** is a portable C++20 driver for the **AS5047U** magnetic encoder from ams.
 It delivers fast 14‑bit absolute angle readings over SPI, optional CRC protection and advanced features like Dynamic Angle Error Compensation (DAEC) and an adaptive Dynamic Filter System (DFS™).
 The sensor can also output incremental (A/B/I) and 3‑phase commutation (UVW) signals or a PWM encoded angle, making it a drop‑in replacement for optical encoders in high-performance motor control and robotics.
 ### ✨ Key Features
-- 🧩 Cross-platform `spiBus` interface
+- 🧩 Cross-platform `SpiInterface` interface
 - 📐 Modern C++20 API
 - 📝 Examples for Arduino, ESP32 and STM32
 - 🧪 Unit tests for reliability